katrinajjy/khalil-fong-website/README.md

 <br/>
 <br/>

-This is a personal website I created as a tribute to Khalil Fong — not for any commercial or real-life purpose, but simply as a way to remember and celebrate a truly wonderful and kind soul.
+This is a personal website I created as a tribute to Khalil Fong.
+Not for any commercial or real-life purpose, but simply as a way to remember and celebrate a truly wonderful and kind soul.

 The website features: